aya49/202105_sfu_setup_pythoncpp/writeup.md

 ### Working with Python

 Instead of us having to manually compile our program, Python works with an interpreter.
 While compilers translate entire programs at a time, the interpreter translates a single line of code at a time, does not create a binary file but rather directly runes the translated line of code at the request of the user.
-Interpreters are therefore slower, require less memory (since it's just one line at a time), and can feel a lot more automatic as it seemlessly directly run user written code.
+Interpreters are therefore slower, require less memory (since it's just one line at a time), and can feel a lot more automatic as it seamlessly directly run user-written code.

 1. Program: let's assume you have written Python 3 code in some text editor and saved it to file `main.py` (`.py` is the extension for Python code).
 2. Execute: you don't need to compile the code manually, just use the Python interpreter and it will automatically execute your code for you!